boiding/book/src/plan.md

 interesting and stimulating workshop.

 ## WLAN
-We setup a Wireless Local Area Network (WLAN) so that the computer participating in the workshop can find each other without a trouble.
+We setup a Wireless Local Area Network (WLAN) so that the computers participating in the workshop can find each other without trouble.
 Look for a network with the following credentials

 * SSID: **boiding_workshop**